How to make a handmade gift for a newborn baby

 Different handmade gift ideas for baby shower gifts!

-I decide to make another baby shower gift using the handmade baby and sewing it to a white background. then I placed it in a fun frame that I made and voila!
+I decided to make other baby shower gifts using the handmade baby and sewing it to a white background.
+I placed it in a fun frame that I made and voila!
 Perfect baby shower gift!

 I also made some plushies and combined them with pom poms as another toy to hung in the nursery.
 All these were made out of naturally dyed wool and yarn.
 Check out the tutorial on how to make pom poms here and check out the full tutorial on how to make a plushie using upcycled fabric scraps here.